Understanding Composite Analytics

 - Provider Rating

-The Summary section provides a quick overview of PX performance.
+The Summary view provides a quick overview of current patient experience performance.

 In this view, you can see: